gnayar33/meme-database/ReadMe.md

 CREATE VIEW followerView AS SELECT DISTINCT username, fid FROM Users, Follower WHERE fid = Users.userid;
 ;

+###translation of follower table, showing usernames instead
+CREATE VIEW followerNames as (SELECT a.username, followerView.username AS followername FROM (Users JOIN Follower ON Users.userid = Follower.userid) AS a, followerView)

+###Find all users a user is following (jsmith)
+select * from followerNames where followername = 'jsmith';

 ###Find all followers of a user (jsmith)
-SELECT a.username, followerView.username AS followername
-FROM (Users JOIN Follower ON Users.userid = Follower.userid) AS a, followerView WHERE a.fid = followerView.fid and a.username = 'jsmith'
+select * from followerNames where username = 'jsmith';

 ###Index on Userid
 CREATE INDEX users ON Users(username)